 A healthy oxygen saturation level ranges between

 Doctors carry out ABG tests in a hospital.
-However, people can also test themselves at home using a small device known as a pulse oximeter.
+However, people can test themselves at home using a small device known as a pulse oximeter.
 A person cannot perform an ABG test at home.

 A pulse oximeter is a small clip that often attaches to a finger, although it will also work on an ear or a toe.
 It measures blood oxygen indirectly by light absorption through a person’s pulse.